benkuly/trixnity/README.md

 # Trixnity - Multiplatform Matrix SDK

 Trixnity is a multiplatform [Matrix](matrix.org) SDK written in Kotlin.
-You can write clients, bots and appservices with it.
+You can write clients, bots, appservices and servers with it.
 This SDK supports JVM (also Android), JS and Native as targets for most modules.
 [Ktor](https://github.com/ktorio/ktor) is used for the HTTP client/server and [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) for the serialization/deserialization.